WITN News at Sunrise Weekdays

-Anna grew up in Morganton, NC and attended college at The University of North Carolina Wilmington.
+Anna grew up in Morganton, North Carolina and attended college at The University of North Carolina Wilmington.
 At UNCW, Anna was an anchor of the student-run TealTV broadcast, Seahawk Central News.
-After graduating with a double major in communication studies and english, she moved to Charlottesville, Virginia to work as a reporter for WVIR NBC29.
+After graduating with a double major in communication studies and English, she moved to Charlottesville, Virginia to work as a reporter for WVIR NBC29.
 For nearly two years, Anna worked as the Sunrise Reporter.
-She loved Central Virginia's beautiful countryside, wine and history, but is thrilled to be home in the Carolinas!
+She loved Central Virginia's beautiful countryside, wine and history.
+She is now thrilled to be home in the Carolinas!

 Anna loves the Carolina Panthers (Keep Pounding!) and has a huge soft spot for animals, particularly her own dog, Toby!

 Anna is always looking for story ideas and would love to hear from you.
 You can email her at: firstname.lastname@example.org.